Connect the 9

 Separated Bicycle and Pedestrian Walkway – Long-term bridge retrofit entails expanding and improving the pedestrian path across the St. Claude Bridge to most efficiently and safely accommodate bicyclists and pedestrians.
 The improvement includes:

 - Creating a separated pedestrian and bicycle path along the entire bridge approach

 - Lengthening and widening path across the span of the canal

 - Providing ADA-compliant ramp access up both levees

 About Connect the Nine

 Connect the Nine: St. Claude Bridge Safety & Access Committee formed in the fall of 2011 to advocate for improved bicycle and pedestrian safety on the Bridge, and we are comprised of 9th Ward community members as well as members of local community organizations.
 We partnered with a group of UNO Planning students in 2012 to study the Bridge and identify life-saving, short- and long-term improvements on the Bridge.

-The report by UNO. identifies case studies, estimates costs, and identifies potential funding sources.
+The UNO Transportation Institute’s report identifies case studies, estimates costs, and identifies potential funding sources.